cy-xu/cosmic-conn/docs/README.rst

 Cosmic-CoNN is an end-to-end solution to help tackle the cosmic ray (CR) detection problem in CCD-captured astronomical images.
 It includes a deep-learning framework, high-performance CR detection models, a new dataset, and a suite of tools to use to the models, shown in the figure above:

-1. `LCO CR dataset <https://zenodo.org/record/5034763>`_, a large, diverse cosmic ray dataset  consists of over 4,500 scientific images from `Las Cumbres Observatory <https://lco.global/>`_ (LCO) global telescope network's 23 instruments.
+1. `LCO CR dataset <https://zenodo.org/record/5034763>`_, a large, diverse cosmic ray dataset that consists of over 4,500 scientific images from `Las Cumbres Observatory <https://lco.global/>`_ (LCO) global telescope network's 23 instruments.
 CRs are labeled accurately and consistently across many diverse observations from various instruments.
 To the best of our knowledge, this is the largest dataset of its kind.

 2. A `PyTorch <https://pytorch.org/>`_ deep-learning framework that trains generic, robust CR detection models for ground- and space-based imaging data, as well as spectroscopic observations.